scrapnode/kanthor-docs/docs/introduction/quickstart.md

 import ReactPlayer from 'react-player' import demo from './assets/video/demo.webm'

-# Introduction
+# Quickstart

-Kanthor is an open-source Webhook Gateway designed to streamline message delivery management.
-The system prioritizes delivering the best experience to both developers utilizing the system and the DevOps engineers overseeing its operation.

-Kanthor's principles draw heavily from the book **Designing Data-Intensive Applications** which outlines essential characteristics for data-intensive systems:

-- Reliability: Tolerating hardware and software faults as well as human errors
-- Scalability: Measuring load and performance as well as latency percentiles and throughput
-- Maintainability: Operatbility, simplicity and evolvability
+In this post, we'll guide you through setting up a Kanthor system on your local machine, allowing you to interact with its exposed interfaces.
+Additionally, we've included screenshots and a demo video to demonstrate how to utilize these interfaces once you've completed the installation successfully.

-## Setup
+## Installation

-### Docker Compose

-The easier way to boostrap the Kanthor system in your machine is via Docker Compose
+The easiest way to set up the Kanthor system on your machine is through Docker Compose

 ```bash
 # create project directory